APNIC-Labs/draft-kskroll-sentinel/README.md

-   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
-Please review these documents
+   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+Please review these documents carefully, as they describe your rights and restrictions with respect